Skip to main content

 The potential benefits

 For some sophisticated investors with large balances, an SMSF may be a suitable option, depending on their individual circumstances.
-Potential benefits may include:
+People sometimes see the potential benefits as including:

 • Tax planning: You may have more flexibility in managing tax outcomes for your specific situation.